 Department of Industrial & Manufacturing Engineering have been facilitated with PRODUCT DEVELOPMENT CENTRE (PDC).
-This centre is fully equipped with complete range of sophisticated equipment and software to be used for REVERSE ENGINEERING.
-Starting from CKD part to its 2D drawing and 3D model, further to its prototype up to making the mould using CNC machines, this state of the art facility is a right place for the industry.

-Product Development Centre is facilitated with a 3D scanning system and Rapid prototyping system.
+This centre is fully equipped with complete range of sophisticated equipment and software to be used for reverse engineering, rapid prototyping and additive manufacturing of parts and products.
+Product Development Centre is facilitated with a 3D scanning system, faro arm, 3D printing machines and a vacuum casting and system.